BNasmith/PTForsyth/PTFWorkofChrist.md

 work.

 I offer you some reflections on this incident.
-It is the kind of incident that may be multi- plied indefinitely.
-I offer you certain reflec- tions, first, on some of its analogies with Christ's work, and secondly, on some of its differences.
+It is the kind of incident that may be multiplied indefinitely.
+I offer you certain reflections, first, on some of its analogies with Christ's work, and secondly, on some of its differences.

+[&sect]{.section} TK
-1. This man, in a very true sense, died and

-rose again.
-His soul went through what he

-would have gone through if he had never risen
+1. This man, in a very true sense, died and rose again.
+His soul went through what he would have gone through if he had never risen [12]{.pagenum}

-.

-12 THE DIFFERENCE BETWEEN

 from the track.
 He gave himself; and that is all a man can give at last.
 His deed had the moral value which it would have had if he had